 We follow a rigorous site assessment program to help ensure protection of land and water resources, wildlife and habitats during our operational lifecycle.
 Developed by biology and environmental experts, our process aligns development plans with a thoughtful approach to ecosystem protection.

 During site planning and development, we identify wildlife, habitats and areas with high biodiversity or conservation value.

 We host assessment sessions with internal experts to evaluate our development plans, determine risk levels and, when needed, recommend mitigation strategies.

 Our goal is to avoid impacts, particularly to wildlife, habitats and habitat features such as wetlands and old growth forests.
 Avoidance, minimization, and mitigation are the strategies we apply to manage risk for biodiversity at a site-specific level.
 Avoidance is the preferred strategy, but where we cannot avoid, we aim to minimize or mitigate our potential impact to achieve the most beneficial outcome possible for biodiversity given site-specific factors.

 Taking time for tadpoles

-During a routine wellsite reclamation project, our Canadian Regulatory team identified hundreds of Western Toad tadpoles, a federal species of Special Concern, in a shallow waterbody onsite.
-To ensure these tadpoles were not disturbed during the reclamation activities our team paused the project to allow the tadpoles to develop into terrestrial toadlets.
-While waiting for this natural transformation to occur the team installed silt fence at the waterbody boundary to guide the future toadlets into the offsite forest area away from the reclamation footprint where heavy equipment would be active.
+During a routine wellsite reclamation project, our Canadian Regulatory team identified hundreds of Western Toad tadpoles, a federal species of special concern, in a shallow waterbody onsite.
+To ensure these tadpoles were not disturbed during the reclamation activities, our team paused the project to allow the tadpoles to develop into terrestrial toadlets.
+While waiting for this natural transformation to occur, the team installed a silt fence at the waterbody boundary to guide the future toadlets into the offsite forest area away from the reclamation footprint where heavy equipment would be active.
 The tadpoles were monitored for several weeks during the summer and when all had transformed into toadlets and exited the waterbody safely, the reclamation project resumed.